Spain develops into four parts as a picturesque southwestern Europe nation divided across various administrative institutions.

 The Autonomous Communities and Provinces System

 namely Ceuta and Melilla.
-These communities are further divided into
+These communities have further organizational divisions.

 population.